Sierra Leone & Liberia

 Add a Title

-We have a particularly small group size limit, which we believe is essential for maximising success with target birds on a tour involving lots of difficult West African forest!
-We will also be using an accredited local ground agent with local guides.
+Pricing reflects accommodation at excellent lodges whislt in Liberia, and a particularly small group size limit which we believe is essential for maximising success with target birds in difficult West African forest!
+We will also be using one of the top local bird guides in West Africa.

 Our ground agent will be arranging visas on arrival to Liberia for all participants, so an embassy visit and complicated application are not required.
 The Sierra Leone visa is a simple online form that can be completed close to the date of departure.